zapier/zapier-platform-cli/README.md

   z.console.log('Here are the input fields', bundle.inputData);
 ```

-The `z.console` object has all the same methods and works just like the Node.js [`Console`](https://nodejs.org/dist/latest-v4.x/docs/api/console.html) class - the only difference is we'll log to our distrubuted datastore and you can view them via `zapier logs` (more below).
+The `z.console` object has all the same methods and works just like the Node.js [`Console`](https://nodejs.org/dist/latest-v4.x/docs/api/console.html) class - the only difference is we'll log to our distributed datastore and you can view them via `zapier logs` (more below).

 ### Viewing Logs